melirossi/melirossi/README.md

 <br>

 <h3 align="center">
-  I love connecting with different people so if you want to say hi, I'll be happy to meet you more!
+  I love connecting with different people, so if you want to say hi, I'll be happy to meet you more!
   <br>
   <br>
   <a><img align="center" src="https://img.shields.io/badge/MADE_WITH_L♡VE_BY_MEL-ff69b4?style=for-the-badge&logo=appveyor.svg"></a>